Local Alcohol Policy helps safety in our communities

 Ōtara Town Centre is a priority area in the LAP, so no new liquor licenses will be issued there for the next two years.
 Photo: LDR / Mary Afemata.

-The community of Ōtara-Papatoetoe is raising a toast to the new Local Alcohol Policy (LAP), which promises to pour a fresh wave of hope into efforts to curb the flood of cheap alcohol.
+The community of Ōtara-Papatoetoe are raising a toast to the new Local Alcohol Policy (LAP), which promises to pour a fresh wave of hope and helping efforts to curb the flood of cheap alcohol.

 Following the recent Auckland LAP being approved by the Alcohol Regulatory and Licensing Authority (ARLA), Auckland's mayor and councillors will now be asked to choose a date for the policy to come into force at a future meeting of the council's governing body.